kchinzei/PCA9xxxPWM/README.md

 ## Using PCA9xxxPWM

 Currently PCA9626, PCA9685 and PCA9955A are implemented and tested.
+Here it is mainly explained for Arduino.
+Basically same for PlatformIO.
+See [PlatformIO](#platformio).

 Copy `PCA9xxxPWM` folder into 'libraries' folder of Arduino, where Arduino IDE can search for files.
 You can find some examples in `examples` folder.